 Mary Tripsas is a Professor of Technology Management at UC Santa Barbara.
 Prior to joining UCSB in 2021, she served on the faculties of the Wharton School, the Harvard Business School, and Boston College.
 She received her PhD from the MIT Sloan School, her MBA from the Harvard Business School, and her BS from the University of Illinois, Urbana.

 Mary's research lies at the intersection of innovation, entrepreneurship, and strategy.
-As such, she has been active in multiple divisions of the Academy: she has served as a TIM rep at large (1998-2000), STR rep-at-large (2004-2007), OMT rep-at-large (2004-2007), and as the TIM Division chair on the 5-year track (2012-2017).
+As such, she has been active in multiple divisions of the Academy: she has served as a TIM representative-at-large (1998-2000), STR representative-at-large (2004-2007), OMT representative-at-large (2004-2007), and as the TIM Division chair on the 5-year track (2012-2017).
 She was a Senior Editor at Organization Science, and is currently on the editorial boards of the Strategic Entrepreneurship Journal, Strategic Management Journal, and Strategy Science.
 She is also on the Board of Directors of the Industry Studies Association.

 Her work has been published in a wide range of journals, including Administrative Science Quarterly, Academy of Management Journal, Organization Science, Research Policy, Strategic Entrepreneurship Journal, Strategic Management Journal, and Strategy Science, and has received multiple awards, including the AOM Entrepreneurship Division Thought Leader Award and the SMJ Dan and Mary Lou Schendel Best Paper Award.
 She is also the recipient of the 2022 Academy of Management TIM Distinguished Scholar Award.